2004 Fallujah ambush

 The 2004 Fallujah ambush occurred on March 31, 2004, when Iraqi insurgents attacked a convoy containing four American contractors from the private military company Blackwater USA who were conducting a delivery for food caterers ESS.

+The contractors were killed, and their charred corpses were hung from a bridge over the Euphrates.
+Photographs of the event circulated widely.

 The ambush

-The four contractors —Scott Helvenston, Jerry Zovko, Wesley Batalona and Mike Teague—were killed and dragged from their vehicles.
+The four contractors — Scott Helvenston, Jerry Zovko, Wesley Batalona and Mike Teague — were killed and dragged from their vehicles.
 Their bodies were beaten, burned, dragged through the city streets, and hung from a Euphrates River bridge.

 Response

-Photos of the event, showing jubilant Iraqis posing with the charred corpses, were released to news agencies worldwide, which caused a great deal of indignation in the United States.
+Photos of the event, showing jubilant Iraqis posing with the charred corpses, were released to news agencies worldwide.
+It caused a great deal of indignation in the United States and undermined the media narrative that US involvement in Iraq was a short-term operation welcomed by the civilian population.

 The ambush led to the First Battle of Fallujah, a U.S.-led operation to retake control of the city.
-The battle was halted mid-way for political reasons, an outcome that commentators have described as insurgent victory.
-Seven months later, in November 2004, a second attempt to capture the city, the Second Battle of Fallujah, proved successful.
+The battle was halted mid-way for political reasons, an outcome that a few commentators have described as insurgent victory.
+Seven months later, in November 2004, a second mission to capture the city, the Second Battle of Fallujah, proved successful.

 Intelligence reports concluded that the attack was planned by Ahmad Hashim Abd al-Isawi.
 He was captured by Navy SEALs in 2009, five years later. al-Isawi was held for a time by the United States intelligence community, including at Camp Schwedler.
 In 2010, he testified at a court-martial of SEALs he accused of mistreating him.
 He was subsequently handed over to Iraqi authorities for trial and executed by hanging some time before November 2013.